 - Pumpkin energetics: cooling and moistening

-- Consumption of pumpkin helps to bring blood glucose into normal range
+- Consumption of pumpkin helps to bring blood glucose into the normal range

 - Pumpkins also help with weight loss